American Samoa 2m EME DXpedition - KH8/ZL1RS

 01 July - we arrived after a series of minor disasters that were dealt with as they occurred (blown out tyre, no excess baggage permitted ZL-5W, non-existent 5W-KH8 flight, etc!)
 Each obstical was over come using one of the time honored methods ... begging and pleading, or throwing money at it!! ... but it still resulted in a couple of stressful travel days.

-03 July - now QRV on 20m using JT65A digi mode until Lance W7GJ arrives and we get access to the EME site on 12 July.
+03 July - now QRV on 20m using JT65A digi mode until moon conditions are suitable for EME from 12 July.
 The HF operation is being done with a 'toy station' ...
 FT-817ND transceiver running 5W to dipole at 20ft high ... and this is solely a passtime activity for my own amusement until we start the EME operation.
 The results using QRPp JT65A and a miserable little antenna on HF are quite surprising with all continents easily worked.

 04 July - one or two callers have had difficulty accepting the different JT65 QSO format used in the HF contacts.
 This different format is a result of using the KH8 prefix with my home callsign (KH8/ZL1RS) and the limited format/length of JT65 messages.
 For the same reason my grid (AH45) is not sent.
 Please read page 33 of the JT65-HF manual for an explaination of the technical reasons and some suggested QSO formats.
 Keep in mind that during most other HF DXpeditions using CW, SSB or RTTY digi mode, the QSOs are abreviated to one callsign + report sent, then followed up with a simple acknowledgement like 'QSL' or 'TU' to complete the QSO.
 This is even less content than what is being sent with the JT65 QSO pattern I am using ... so take it easy, go with the flow, have fun with the hobby, and enjoy life!